NFU secures practical solution to hedgerow management

 This was a key NFU ask for if the exemption was to continue to be handled in this way.

-Farmers will be required to notify the RPA in writing of their intention to sow in specific fields before planting, and document all works carried out.
+Farmers will be required to notify the RPA in writing of their intention to sow in specific fields before planting, simply wait for RPA email receipt confirmation, therefore removing the time the RPA used to take to turnaround requests and gaining permission.

 Simple, fair and proportionate